patricksavalle/rest-api-cheatsheet/README.md

 > - Health Check
 > - Server Template
 > - Error code decision table
-> - Asynchronuous communication patterns
+> - Asynchronous communication patterns
 >   - Using webhooks (server to server / bi-directional)
 >   - Using polling (web to server / uni-directional)
 >
 > [See also 'REST design patterns'](https://medium.com/@patricksavalle/rest-api-design-as-a-craft-not-an-art-a3fd97ed3ef4)

-# Coding Conventions
+## Coding Conventions

 - Build the API with consumers (developers) in mind--as a product in its own right.